Free Dell EMC D-PDM-DY-23 Exam Actual Questions & Explanations

 Correct Answer: A

-Permitted Roles: Because audit logs are a security and compliance feature, visibility is restricted.
-Only the Administrator (who has full system rights) and the Security Administrator (who is responsible for managing users, certificates, and compliance) have the necessary privileges to view the Audit Logs menu.
+Authorized Roles: Only the Administrator (who has full system privileges) and the Security Administrator (who is specifically tasked with managing security settings, users, and certificates) have the permissions required to view the Audit Logs menu in the UI.

-Other Roles: Roles such as Backup Administrator or Restore Administrator are focused on operational tasks (managing policies and data recovery) and do not have the inherent rights to view the system-wide security audit trail.
+Other Roles: Roles such as the Backup Administrator, Restore Administrator, and User are focused on operational tasks like policy management and data recovery.
+They do not have the necessary security clearance within the RBAC hierarchy to access the system-wide audit trail.

 Question No. 4